 By Ray Marston

-Last month’s edition of this Transistor Cookbook series described practical ways of using bipolar transistors in useful common-collector (voltage follower) circuit applications, including those of relay drivers, constant-current generators, linear amplifiers, and complementary emitter followers.
-This month’s article moves on and shows various ways of using bipolar transistors in simple, but useful common-emitter and common-base configurations.
+Last time in this series, I described practical ways of using bipolar transistors in useful common-collector (voltage follower) circuit applications, including those of relay drivers, constant-current generators, linear amplifiers, and complementary emitter followers.
+This article moves on and shows various ways of using bipolar transistors in simple, but useful common-emitter and common-base configurations.

 The common-emitter amplifier (also known as the common-earth or grounded-emitter circuit) has a medium value of input impedance and provides substantial voltage gain between input and output.
 The circuit’s input is applied to the transistor’s base, and the output is taken from its collector — the circuit’s basic operating principles were briefly described in the opening installment of this eight-part series.
 The common-emitter amplifier can be used in a wide variety of digital and analog voltage amplifier applications.
 This section of the Cookbook series starts off by looking at “digital” application circuits.